Vacationer of the Week: Marine Science Trailblazer Dr. Tiara Moore

 The lightbulb moment was 2020.
 “We were in the pandemic, working from home, a racial awakening was happening, and some of my colleagues went from not talking to me to sending me ten dollars for coffee.
 It was an interesting experience,” says Dr. Moore, recalling that the incident where a white woman called the cops on Black birder Christian Cooper, who simply asked her to leash her dog while he was peacefully birding in New York City’s Central Park, sparked a nationwide reckoning about race and public spaces.
 The way Cooper handled the situation as a gay Black man, a man of science, and a man who deeply cares about his environment inspired Dr. Moore to do something herself.

-“We actually have Christian coming for our conference this year in San Diego,” says Dr. Moore.
+“We actually have Christian coming for our BIMS conference this year in San Diego,” says Dr. Moore.
 “I reached out and wanted him to be there because of that full-circle moment.”

 About BIMS Week

-BIMS Week is a professional growth and wellness retreat that offers a variety of activities, including Learning: Expert-led workshops, seminars, and talks; Wellness: Self-care activities, relaxation spaces, and wellness talks; Networking: Building connections with peers and mentors; Cultural excursions: Exploring the local area. #BlackinMarineScience is now a 501(c)(3) nonprofit with over 350 members from 31 countries.
-Dr. Moore leads over $8 million in NSF research grants, focusing on nutrient pollution impacts and increasing racial equity in marine science.
+The Black in Marine Science (BIMS) Week conference will occur at Paradise Point Resort in San Diego, California, from December 1–7, 2024.
+BIMS Week is a professional growth and wellness retreat that offers a variety of activities, including expert-led workshops, seminars, and talks; self-care activities, relaxation spaces, and wellness talks; networking and building connections with peers and mentors; and cultural excursions exploring the local area.
+BIMS is now a 501(c)(3) nonprofit with over 350 members from 31 countries.
 Full details are here.

 Why Dr. Moore is not getting married in Belize